Jbleezy/BO1-Reimagined/README.md

 #### Grief
 * Win by surviving a round after all enemy players are dead

-#### Free-for-all Grief
-* Win by surviving a round after all enemy players are dead
-* Players bleed out instantly
-* Quick Revive disabled

 #### Search & Rezurrect
 * Round based gamemode